Getty Scholar Grants 2023 for Researchers (up to $65,000)

 - the overall quality of the application;

 - how the proposed project bears upon the annual research theme;

-- the applicant’s past achievements; and
+- the applicant’s past achievements;

 - how the project would benefit from the resources at the Getty, including its library and collections.